sarcosholzinger/layerwise-analysis-livescu2022/README.md

+Note -- SAH -- I'm using this repo to track changes to submodules that are being used in my layer-wise analysis repo as part of my PhD.
+This other repo lives at: https://github.com/FicusHub/layerwise-analysis-cca-vis/tree/master

 This codebase puts together tools and experiments to analyze self-supervised speech representations.
 These analysis techniques can be used to replicate the findings presented in
 1. [Layer-Wise analysis of a self-supervised speech representation model](https://arxiv.org/abs/2107.04734)
 2. [Comparative layer-wise analysis of self-supervised speech models](https://arxiv.org/abs/2211.03929)